Communist Party of Canada: Party leaders

-The General Secretary of the Communist Party of Canada was the title of the party leader from 1921 to 1992.
 The following is a list of party leaders since 1921.
+The party leader was known as the "General Secretary of the Communist Party of Canada" from 1921 to 1992.

 Chairmen

 The Chairman of the Communist Party of Canada was a largely ceremonial position which existed from 1921 to 1973.
 The following is a list of known party chairmen.

 Central convention

 The party holds a central convention in Toronto every three years, in which delegates from party clubs across Canada elect the party leadership.
 Delegates elect the members of the Central Committee who in turn nominate the members of the Central Executive Committee (CEC).
 The composition of the CEC is then ratified by the delegates to the convention through a simple majority.

 Election results

-At its height in the mid-1940s, the CPC had fourteen sitting elected officials at the federal, provincial and municipal levels, including federal Member of Parliament Fred Rose, who was elected in 1945, the year in which the CPC's proportion of the federal election vote was its highest ever at 2.13 percent.
-In the 1953 federal election the CPC ran one hundred candidates, its most ever, but received only 1.06 percent of the national vote.
+At its height in the mid-1940s, the CPC had 14 sitting elected officials at the federal, provincial and municipal levels, including federal Member of Parliament Fred Rose, who was elected in 1945, the year in which the CPC's proportion of the federal election vote was its highest ever at 2.13%.
+In the 1953 federal election, the CPC ran 100 candidates, its most ever; however, it only received only 1.06% of the national vote.
 Those one hundred candidates encompassed seven provinces and included 22 women, as well as 11 young adults.